kuitin/DLL-FFPLAY/README.md

 cd build
 make

-You can generate a video stream with obs in avi , h246 in localhost to make some test.
+You can generate a video stream with obs in avi , h246 in localhost to make some test .